 Communication and Workplace Culture

-Since outsourced staff are usually off-site, this can lead to a breakdown in communication at times.
+Since outsourced staff is usually off-site, this can lead to a breakdown in communication at times.
 There are tools and techniques you can adopt to reduce the risk of this happening, but it’s still a risk when you can’t simply wander up to someone’s desk.
 Additionally, if you have a unique workplace culture then you may find that the culture doesn’t mesh well with the outsourcing team.

 What’s Right For Your Business?